Diffusion line

 A diffusion line (also known as a bridge line) is a secondary line of merchandise created by a high-end fashion house or fashion designer that retails at lower prices.
-These ranges are separate from a fashion house's "signature line", or principal artistic line, that typically retail at much higher prices.
-Diffusion products may be on sale alongside designers' signature line but they can also be made available at concession outlets and certain chain stores.
+These ranges are separate from a fashion house's "signature line", or principal artistic line, that typically retails at much higher prices.
+Diffusion products may be on sale alongside designers' signature lines but they can also be made available at concession outlets and certain chain stores.
 The use of a diffusion line is a part of the strategy of massification where luxury brands attempt to reach a broader market in order to increase revenue and brand recognition.

 Diffusion lines serve several purposes for designers.
-They can substantially increase sales volumes as their products become affordable to a wider audience at the lower price point, with the designer at the same time leveraging the desirability of their premium ranges to create a kind of halo effect.
+They can substantially increase sales volumes as their products become more affordable to a wider audience at the lower price point, with the designer at the same time leveraging the desirability of their premium ranges to create a kind of halo effect.
 They can also be a response to offset the effect of chain stores copying their products and undercutting the designer's prices.